-The wood pole will support three conductors (wires) in a horizontal flat formation.
-The photos below show some examples of typical trident double wood poles, section and terminal structures, and it is anticipated that similar poles and structures would be used for the Troston OHL grid connection.
+The wood poles will support three conductors (wires) in a horizontal, flat formation. aThe photos below show some examples of typical trident double wood poles and section and terminal structures, and it is anticipated that similar poles and structures would be used for the Euchanhead OHL grid connection.
 Subject to confirmation of the proposed route for the new OHL, detailed survey work will be carried out to inform the proposed positions and heights of each individual wood pole.

-Example of typical terminal structures of a trident 132-kV OHL (SPEN, 2019)
+Example of typical terminal structures of a trident 132 kV OHL (SPEN, 2019).

-Example of typical section structures of a trident 132-kV OHL (SPEN, 2019) Example of a typical intermediate section of a trident double wood pole supporting a 132-kV OHL (SPEN, 2019)
+Example of a typical intermediate section of a trident double wood pole supporting a 132 kV OHL (SPEN, 2019).

+Example of typical section structure of a trident 132 kV OHL (SPEN, 2019).